chaiNNer-org/spandrel/README.md

 ## File type support

 Spandrel mainly supports loading `.pth` files for all supported architectures.
 This is what you will typically find from official repos and community trained models.
-However, Spandrel also supports loading TorchScript traced models (`.pt`), certain types of `.ckpt` files, as well as any supported model that has been saved as or converted to a `.safetensors` file.
+However, Spandrel also supports loading TorchScript traced models (`.pt`), certain types of `.ckpt` files, and `.safetensors` files for any supported architecture saved in one of these formats.

 ## Security